Mr Mulligan (horse): 1997/1998 season: steeplechasing

 Mr Mulligan made his first appearance since his Gold Cup win when he ran in the Desert Orchid Chase at Wincanton Racecourse in October.
 He finished second to Gales Cavalier, who was carrying thirteen pounds less than the champion.
 In November, Mr Mulligan was sent to Scotland for the Sean Graham Handicap Chase at Ayr Racecourse.
 The opposition was not strong and Mr Mulligan started at odds of 1/6 despite conceding at least twenty-one pounds to his opponents.
 He made two bad mistakes but still won comfortably by three lengths.

 Retirement

 In early 1998 Mr Mulligan injured a tendon in training.
 Rather than have the horse fired and prepared for a comeback, Worcester decided to end the horse's career on a winning note and Mr Mulligan was retired from racing.

 Mr Mulligan was sent to spend his retirement at Worcester's Home Farm at Thornbury, near Bristol.
 On 28 June 1999 Mr Mulligan was kicked by another horse and sustained a serious fracture to his left foreleg.
 The injury proved untreatable and the horse was quickly euthanized.
-On hearing the news a tearful Chance said "I owe everything to that horse" and described Mr Mulligan as "a wonderfully brave chaser".Michael Worcester said the Mr Mulligan had been thriving in retirement and that the horse's death was "desperately sad".
+On hearing the news a tearful Chance said "I owe everything to that horse" and described Mr Mulligan as "a wonderfully brave chaser".Michael Worcester said that Mr Mulligan had been thriving in retirement and that the horse's death was "desperately sad".

 Pedigree

+Mr Mulligan is inbred 4S x 5D x 5D to the stallion Hyperion, meaning that he appears fourth generation once on the sire side of his pedigree and fifth twice (via His Highness and Ringtime) on the dam side of his pedigree.

+Mr Mulligan is inbred 4D x 4D to the stallion Sayajirao, meaning that he appears fourth generation twice on the dam side of his pedigree.